betheden/hebrew-grammar/content/stem.rst

 ~~~~~~~~~~~~~~~

 Reflexive voice means that the subject of the verb is *both* performing
-*and* receiving the action.
+*and* receiving the verbal action.
 In English, reflexive voice is expressed
 using a reflexive pronoun as the object of the verb, "I tell *myself*".
 In Biblical Hebrew, the reflexive nature of the verbal action is
 expressed by the stem formation of the verb itself without any additional